jh3nd3rs0n/jargyle/README.md

 ### 6. 3.
 The SOCKS5 RESOLVE Command

-A client sending a SOCKS5 request with the RESOLVE command is a request to the SOCKS5 server to resolve the provided host name and reply with the resolved IPv4 or IPv6 address.
+The SOCKS5 RESOLVE command specifies the type of SOCKS5 request sent by the client for the server to perform: to resolve the provided host name and reply with the resolved IPv4 or IPv6 address.
 At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 It is not a part of the SOCKS5 protocol specification.

-The following is the SOCKS5 RESOLVE command specification described in expressions, names, and terms that are based off the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928):
+The following is the specification for defining a SOCKS5 request with the RESOLVE command and the reply to that SOCKS5 request.
+It is described in expressions, names, and terms that are based off of the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928).

-A SOCKS request with the RESOLVE command is represented as `X'04'` in the `CMD` field.
+In a SOCKS request, the RESOLVE command is represented as `X'04'` in the `CMD` field.
 In the SOCKS request, the `ATYP` field SHOULD be `X'03'` (DOMAINNAME) and the `DST.ADDR` field SHOULD be a fully-qualified domain name with the first octet containing the number of octets of the name that follows.
 The `DST.PORT` field in the SOCKS request can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).

 In reply to a SOCKS request with the RESOLVE command, the `ATYP` field in the reply MUST be of any value other than `X'03'` (DOMAINNAME) and the `BND.ADDR` field in the reply MUST be the resolved address of the `DST.ADDR` field of the SOCKS request.
 The `BND.PORT` field in the reply can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).
 If the `ATYP` field and the `DST.ADDR` field of the SOCKS request is not a fully-qualified domain name, the `ATYP` field and the `BND.ADDR` field in the reply MUST be the same as the `ATYP` field and the `DST.ADDR` field of the SOCKS request.
 After the reply is sent, the connection between the client and the server is then closed.